 The Trump lobby was nice but the room was just okay.
 It was essentially a regular hotel room with a kitchenette opposite from the bed.
 As one of the taller buildings near the Strip, we thought we might have a good view.
 Unfortunately, our room looked out onto the unglamorous side of Las Vegas.
 There was also a train that went by the Trump multiple times throughout the night that woke me up each time despite being on the 20-something floor.

-The Trump is about a 25 minute walk to Caesars Palace.
+The Trump is about a 25-minute walk to Caesars Palace.
 The hotel runs a shuttle to and from the Wynn and Caesars Palace.
 We didn’t feel like waiting around for it so we made the walk a few times.
 I think the only real plus of staying at the Trump is that there is no casino.
 If you want quiet and time away from the Strip, you might choose to say here.
 For me, it’s not what I’m looking for when I go to Vegas.

-Our presentation wasn’t until 3:00pm on Saturday so we used the morning to visit the Hoover Dam.
+Our Hilton timeshare presentation wasn’t until 3:00pm on Saturday so we used the morning to visit the Hoover Dam.
 At 2:45pm, a limo bus picked us and another couple up and drove us about 10 minutes away to the property, Hilton Grand Vacations on the Las Vegas Strip.
 While technically on Las Vegas Boulevard, it’s so far up the Strip that it’s essentially not even on the Strip.
 To put it in perspective, the Trump is in a better location.

 We checked in and were brought to a waiting area with soft drinks, coffee, and packaged snacks.
-After about 15 minutes, the sale representatives found each couple and brought us to a 25 minute group presentation.
+After about 15 minutes, the sales representatives found each couple and brought us to a 25-minute group presentation.
 The man who led the presentation was engaging and did a good job of getting us excited about the program.
 However, I felt that some of the marketing was misleading.
 They showed pictures of the multiroom villas at the Conrad Maldives and even the underwater Muraka, making it seem obtainable through the HGV program.
 While you can convert HGV points to regular Hilton points, it will cost hundreds of thousands of Hilton points per night to stay in the Family Water Villa.
 And I’m gonna go out on a limb and say that the Muraka is not bookable on points.

 After the group presentation, we were brought to a desk to meet one on one with our representative.
 We were upfront about having attended a presentation in the past.
 We also mentioned that we travel with points and miles and weren’t sure how this would fit into our travel plans.

 Even so, he planned out a scenario were we spend $200 on a hotel ten times a year…so about $2,000 of travel expenses per year.
 With this math, he said we would spend about $150,000 on hotels during our lifetimes.
 So in Hilton’s mind, this is the number to beat.
-They went through the rules of the program and brought us on a tour of a two bedroom suite.
+They went through the rules of the program and brought us on a tour of a two-bedroom suite.
 Here’s a recap of what I think HGV has going for it and what it doesn’t.

 - It can make sense for families who need multi-bedroom properties, a kitchen, and a washing machine for their vacations.